 Green onions, bell pepper and peanuts are already Southern!

-How to make Grilled Thai Chicken Pizza
+How to make Shortcut Grilled Chicken Pizza

 Marinate chicken breasts or chicken thighs in a bottled teriyaki marinade or sesame-ginger marinade the night before and grill them before making the pizza while the grill is already being used.